1. A few quotes

 • Alexanderplatz and the Fernsehturm: icon of Berlin and the tallest structure in Germany; even if you don’t go to the top, it’s worth a visit. http://www.tv-turm.de/

 • Berlin Wall Memorial (technically on the border of Prenzlauer Berg and Mitte): if you see one Wall-related spot, this should be it.
 Pieces of the wall and guard towers remain intact, with a nicely curated outdoor exhibit. http://www.berliner-mauer-gedenkstaette.de/en/

 • Buchstabenmuseum: located in a former GDR supermarket, this museum hosts an incredible collection of old exterior signage, neon signs, and gigantic letters.
 (NOTE: the Buchstabenmuseum recently moved to a new location; check their site for details: http://www.buchstabenmuseum.de/)

 • The Tiergarten: lovely and never really that crowded due to its size.
-Neuer See is an especially charming spot, as well as what we call the “Zoo Welfare Tour” — essentially a path in the Tiergarten that goes along the back of the zoo, where you can see the animals for free.
+Neuer See is an especially charming spot, as well as the “Zoo Welfare Tour” — a path in the Tiergarten that goes along the back of the zoo, where you can see the animals for free.

 • Holocaust Memorial: odd and dark and totally unique: http://www.stiftung-denkmal.de/en/memorials/the-memorial-to-the-murdered-jews-of-europe.html